-- If an emergency takes place candidates will receive instructions from the invigilators. - Candidates are to remain silent at all times and not communicate with any other candidates. - If the exam hall needs evacuating, candidates will be instructed to leave in exam conditions and evacuate to the tennis courts. - If and when possible to return to the exam room, students will be given the full-time allowance for the exam. - The examination board will be contacted about the incident so that any allowances can be made when marking scripts.
+- If an emergency takes place candidates will receive instructions from the invigilators. - Candidates are to remain silent and not communicate with any other candidates. - If the exam hall needs evacuating, candidates will be instructed to leave in exam conditions and evacuate to the tennis courts. - If/when possible to return to the exam room, students will be given the full remaining time allowance for the exam - The examination board will be contacted about the incident and a special consideration application will be submitted.